baumgach/tue-slurm-helloworld/README.md

 Note that the code assumes that the following file exists on Slurm: `/mnt/qb/baumgartner/storagetest.txt`.
 I have put it there, so if nothing has changed it should be there.
 It contains a single integer specifying the size of the matrices to be multiplied in `multiply.py`.
 The idea behind this is to simulate dependence on external data.
 In a real-world example, this could for example be a medical dataset.

-**An important thing to note:** When you change your code after building the container, it will be changed your current working directory but not under `/opt/code`.
+**An important thing to note:** When you change your code after building the container, it will be changed in your current working directory but not under `/opt/code`.

 You can exit the container using `exit` or `Ctrl+d`.